Fescamil1/Predicting_Credit_Risk_ML_Challenge/README.md

 Use this data to create machine learning models to classify the risk level of given loans.
 Compare the Logistic Regression model and Random Forest Classifier.

+## Fit a Logistic Regression model and Random Forest Classifier model

+Create a Logistic Regression model, fit it to the data, and print the model's score.
+Do the same for a Random Forest Classifier.

+**INITIAL PREDICTION:**

+When working with data that is more linearly separable Logistic Regression Model seems to be a better fit.
+However, when working with more "real world" it is difficult to find it to be linearly separable.
+Therefore, because the data that we are working with has a very large number of variables/features, I  believe that the Random Forest Classifier model will do much better than the  Logistic Regression Model.